March 2020 is a month of rebirth and renewal as spring starts to push back winter in the Northern Hemisphere.

-Over 300 million people will mark Spring with Persian New Year on 21 March; and Balinese New Year, and the Hindu festivals of Maha Shivaratri and Holi also bring colour and life to this month.
+Over 300 million people will mark Spring with Persian New Year on March 21st; and Balinese New Year, and the Hindu festivals of Maha Shivaratri and Holi also bring color and life to this month.

 Month info: March gets its name from the Roman Martius, which was Latin for Mars, the Greek god of war.
 Mars was also an agricultural deity, which helps explain why such a warlike god was assigned to a month, at the start of Spring, which is celebrated with festivals about rebirth rather than death.

 March 8: International Women’s Day

 International Women’s Day is celebrated on March 8th.

 Unfortunately in many countries, Woman’s Day is seen to have the same status as Mother’s Day – an almost patronizing day to say thanks to all you women for all you do.
 It may surprise you to learn that 27 countries have adopted International Women’s Day as a national holiday; and it is widely observed in several others, and notably in 2019, Berlin became the first jurisdiction within the European Union to mark Women’s Day with a public holiday.

 In China, women are entitled to take a half day off.
 In total, this means that about 15% of the world will be enjoying some sort of public holiday on 8th March.

 In 1977, the United Nations declared March 8th as International Women’s Day, a day each year when the world should celebrate, recognise and remember women and the accomplishments they have made to society.
 Each year has a theme: